justinba1010/6-18-Python/README.md

 * [President's List](https://www.sc.edu/about/offices_and_divisions/registrar/transcripts_and_records/honor_lists/president_honor_list.php) at South Carolina
 * Supplemental Instructor at the Math Department in the University of South Carolina
 * Programmer since 3<sup>rd</sup> grade
-* Computer Science and programming are not equal

 References: